-- A police report. - A statutory declaration a written statement declared to be true in the presence of an authorised witness.
-Be aware that a person who willfully makes a false statement in a statutory declaration is guilty of an offence and may be fined or jailed, or both. - A counsellor's statement/letter. - A death certificate of a close relative often this is quite hard to obtain as a family going through the trauma of a death may not have a death certificate on hand, or you may not feel comfortable asking for it off family members.
-Funeral notices, death notices and letter from funeral homes can also be submitted. - Evidence that proves you have a familial relation to someone, for example a spouse, child, or sibling.
-Marriage certificates and birth certificates are the most common examples of these. - Proof of attendance at support services from referrals and/or recommendations you agreed to attend as part of your Academic Improvement Plan. - Letters from landlords or employers for cases such as pipes bursting, or other household emergencies and extra hours or reduction in work hours or a traumatic event that occurred at work. - Eviction notice, lease showing date you moved house. - Letters from family/friends/lecturers verifying what happened to you or your ability to be successful in your studies. - Email confirming enrolment in Study and Learning Centre Workshops.
+- A police report. - A statutory declaration- a written statement declared to be true in the presence of an authorised witness.
+Be aware that a person who willfully makes a false statement in a statutory declaration is guilty of an offence and may be fined or jailed, or both. - A counsellors statement/letter. - A death certificate of a close relative often this is quite hard to obtain as a family going through the trauma of a death may not have a death certificate on hand, or you may not feel comfortable asking for it off family members.
+Funeral notices, death notices and letter from funeral homes can also be submitted. - Proof of attendance at support services from referrals and/ or recommendations you agreed to attend as part of your Academic Improvement Plan. - Letters from landlords or employers for cases such as pipes bursting, or other household emergencies and extra hours or reduction in work hours or a traumatic event that occurred at work. - Eviction notice, lease showing date you moved house. - Letters from family/friends/lecturers verifying what happened to you or your ability to be successful in your studies.

-- Good results for individual assessments (particularly for subjects you failed) this shows that you generally have a good academic track record or that you have turned a corner and your academic performance is improving. - Study timetable you have made to help you in future making it detailed is not a bad thing, include weekly events such as club, team or sporting commitments, work shifts, time dedicated to study, library time, classes, etc. - Emails sent to or from lecturers or RMIT staff where you have asked for assistance, re-assessment of your grades, raised problems etc. - Attendance records showing that you are or did attend all your classes. - Emails from other students saying you are studying in a group with them and they are going to assist you in the future.
-If there is a student with good academic results who will be helping you, you could attach their academic results as well with their permission.
-Keep in mind that you should ask the student if they are OK with you mentioning them or their results in your submission, and you must not pressure them to say yes. - Evidence that you now have a tutor to help you.
+- Email confirming enrolment in Study and Learning Centre Workshops. - Good results for individual assessments (particularly for subjects you failed) this shows that you generally have a good academic track record or that you have turned a corner and your academic performance is improving. - Study timetable you have made to help you in future- making it detailed is not a bad thing, include weekly events such as club, team or sporting commitments, work shifts, time dedicated to study, library time, classes, etc. - Emails sent to or from lecturers or RMIT staff where you have asked for assistance, re-assessment of your grades, raised problems etc. - Attendance records showing that you are or did attend all your classes. - Emails from other students saying you are studying in a group with them and they are going to assist you in the future - if there is a student with good academic results who will be helping you, you could attach their academic results as well with their permission. - Evidence you have a tutor to help you now.